Guangzhou: Culture

-The Guangzhou Opera House & Symphony Orchestra also perform classical Western music and Chinese compositions in their style.
+The Guangzhou Opera House and Symphony Orchestra also perform classical Western music and Chinese compositions in their style.
 Cantonese music is a traditional style of Chinese instrumental music, while Cantopop is the local form of pop music and rock-and-roll which developed from neighboring Hong Kong.

+Cantonese language, Cantonese cuisine and Cantonese opera are the shared culture of the whole Guangdong region, not just the important cultural components of Guangzhou city.
+With a population of diverse background, the culture of Guangzhou also includes other categories, such as Hakka culture and language.

+In the Hakka people inhabited areas of Guangzhou, Hakka culture has been well developed and preserved, and in the long history, the integration of Canton culture and Hakka culture has derived new cultural characteristics.
+Zengcheng, Guangzhou is a district with a history of more than 1800 years, with the harmonious coexistence of Canton culture and Hakka culture, the derived food culture has not only the non-heritage food such as Zhengguo Wonton, Lanxi Rice Noodle, and Goose Soup, but also the special food such as Yuecun Dace Fish Skin, Paitan Roasted Chicken, and Shitan Whole Cattle Banquet.

 Religions

 Before the postmodern era, Guangzhou had about 124 religious pavilions, halls, and temples.
 Today, in addition to the Buddhist Association, Guangzhou also has a Taoist Association, a Jewish community, as well as a history with Christianity, reintroduced to China by colonial powers.